 As a music therapist and professional vocalist, my approach to teaching embraces each person's individual goals, experience, and ability to create a tailor made curriculum that includes: building and developing technique, developing practice skills, self-exploration within the lesson, and help developing creative outside projects,

-I am a certified music therapist (MT-BC); vocal instructor (BS in Classical Voice); certified yoga instructor (200+); certified and attuned Reiki master; professional freelance editor; meditation guide.
+I am a certified music therapist (MT-BC); performer and vocal instructor (BS in Classical Voice); certified yoga instructor (200+); certified and attuned Reiki master; professional freelance editor; meditation guide.
 I am a person who finds joy in a variety of places, and I truly love what I do.

 Music therapy has afforded me a great deal of experience working with children, teens, and adults with special needs including, autism, Down's syndrome, cerebral palsy, emotional disturbances and developmental delays.

-As a voice teacher, I want to help my students settle comfortably into their own musicality
+As a voice teacher, I want to help my students settle comfortably into their

-by showing them the building blocks of a solid technique, drawing particularly from the things that helped me grow as a vocalist.
+own musicality by showing them the building blocks of a solid technique, drawing particularly from the things that helped me grow as a vocalist.
 I want my students to feel strong in their body, comfortable and relaxed in their breath, and confident in their performance.

 I have worked professionally as an editor of scholarly writing on both the college and post-college level, as well as a professional editor of multiple dissertations, and other publications.
 Being a creative person, I find language to be a wonderful way to express thoughts and emotions as well as communicate deeply with others.